pythontime/tac-live_terraform_3_30_23/lab-01/01-instructions.md

 > NOTE: This is very helpful for Bash, but not quite as necessary for Fish or ZSH

-## Examine the main help file
+## Examine the help system
+First, analyze the main help command:

 `terraform -help`

-You could also type `terraform --help`, `terraform -h`, or `terraform --h`
+You could also type the following options:

+`terraform --help`, `terraform -h`, or `terraform --h`

-Note the main commands including: init, plan, validate, apply, and destroy.
+Take note of the main commands including: init, plan, validate, apply, and destroy.

 Now, learn more about a subcommand.

+  For example:

-  For example: `terraform -h init`
+  `terraform -h init`

   You could also type: `terraform init -h` if you wish.